jaimelobaton/TestAPIBackend/README.md

 http://localhost:48837/swagger/index.html

-This  API is deployed in a publicly accessible URL https://godesarrollo.renovacionterritorio.gov.co/Test/api/Authenticate/login
+This  API is deployed in a this public URL : https://godesarrollo.renovacionterritorio.gov.co/Test/

+example
+https://godesarrollo.renovacionterritorio.gov.co/Test/api/Authenticate/login

 Take into consideration, if you want to test this API in POSTMAN or other API Clients , you must disabled SSL certificate Verification.
 Settings->Request

+These methods help us to retrive all the data about Genders, Studios and Directors --No required Aunthentication

 http://localhost:48837/Config/getAllGenders